chinmay13/receipt-processor/README.md

 ## Obervations

-1. Total is given in the input JSON for receipts/process api which can be derived from individual item prices.
+1. Total is given in the input JSON for receipts/process API which can be derived from individual item prices.
-2. Floating point values are given as a strings which needs to be converted to float64 before using them in points calculation.
+2. Floating point values are given as strings that need to be converted to float64 before being used in points calculation.

 ## Challenges